Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Rodgers' 262.7 passing yards per game in nine matchups against the Lions are 0.2 more yards than his over/under in Sunday's game.
+- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 54.2 yards more than his over/under in Sunday's game.

-- Rodgers threw multiple touchdown passes eight times over eight of those outings against the Lions.
+- Rodgers threw multiple touchdown passes in eight of those contests against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.